tommyp/tommyp.org/src/content/blog/heres-to-the-naysayers.md

 I haven't posted in a while, so there's a lot to mention.

 - Fallout the show, made me go back to Fallout 4.
 It's good, but some bad game design decisions forced me to pick a specific side.
 Fuck The Institute, without them the Railroad is meaningless, the Minutemen are annoying, and so the only logical choice to stop The Institute is the Brotherhood of Steel.
-- After listening to too many podcasts about imminent global collapse, so I started listening to [Three Bean Salad](https://www.benjaminpartridge.com/Three-Bean-Salad).
+- After listening to too many podcasts about imminent global collapse, I started listening to [Three Bean Salad](https://www.benjaminpartridge.com/Three-Bean-Salad).
 I loved it so much, but it felt like nonsense so I went all the way back to the start from 2021.
 - I was lucky to go to [Kneecap's](https://www.kneecap.ie/) album launch party in Dalston.
 It was wild.
 [Fine Art](https://pias.ffm.to/kneecap-fineart) has been on repeat since then.
 It's an incredible selection of music from three of the finest lads West Belfast has ever produced.
 - The next night I also went to see [their film](https://www.youtube.com/watch?v=FFYfp-hKxZQ), which is also incredible.
 Maybe I'm biased, but it deserves all the praise it'll get on general release in August.
 - Shogun is as good as everyone said.